hashtag1138/SplatScape/README.md

+# SplatScape — From video to 3D Gaussian Splats
-# video2Vr — COLMAP → 3D Gaussian Splatting pipeline (with YAML config)
+COLMAP → 3D Gaussian Splatting pipeline (with YAML config)

 This repo is a **pragmatic pipeline** to go from **video → frames → filtered frames → COLMAP reconstruction → 3D Gaussian Splatting (3DGS)**, with small helper scripts to keep paths consistent via a single `*.yaml` config.